conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

-And use this profile with [conan create](http://docs.conan.io/en/latest/creating_packages/getting_started.html) which would build the library, in the local cache, with the settings specified in our profile "rpi" then use it accordingly:
+And use this profile with [conan create](http://docs.conan.io/en/latest/creating_packages/getting_started.html) which would build the library, in the local cache, with the settings specified in our profile "rpi":

     $ conan create . conan/stable --profile=rpi